ddivanshu/learn_git/readMe.txt

 5)How to change message of previous commits.Use ineractive rebase and use reword.

+6)Change previous commit : use git rebase and then use edit to the commit which you want to do and then use rebase --continue

 6)Change previous commit:
 git commit --amend -m "abccc"
 you can add more file and all the staged filed will adup in previous commit with new message.